RichardFelipe-collab/RichardFelipe-collab/README.md

 # :zap: Richard Felipe <br>

-I like to develop interfaces and solutions that help people improve an area of ​​their lives, after all, that's what technology is for
+I like to develop interfaces and solutions that help people improve an area of ​​their lives, after all, that's what technology is for.

+I'm currently focused on the javascript stack and its frameworks.
+React, ReactNative, Nodejs, Fastify, Prisma etc ..

 Do not hesitate to send me a message :speech_balloon: